keithlau2015/BugReportSystem/README.md

 ## Bug Report System
-A Bug Report System integrate with other plateform(currently Im using this project on my games, so )
+A Bug Report System integrate with other plateform(currently Im using this project on my games)

 ## Getting Started
 [Download dll](https://github.com/keithlau2015/BugReportSystem/raw/main/BugReportSystem/bin/Debug/net7.0/BugReportSystem.dll), and import into your project